All Episodes

 Make no mistake about it.

-Now, here's some of the details on the FEMA scams.
+Now, here are some of the details on the FEMA scams.

-Uh The only question not answered here is how many of them are out there voting multiple times?
+The only question unanswered here is how many of them are out there voting multiple times.

-The person that uh paid off a divorce lawyer or hired a divorce lawyer got it with uh a thousand dollars.
+The person that paid off a divorce lawyer or hired a divorce lawyer got it with $1,000.

-The alleged scammer also collected twenty four hundred dollars in rental assistance, despite living in North Carolina, uh not in New Orleans.
+The alleged scammer also collected $2,400 in rental assistance despite living in North Carolina, not in New Orleans.

-This is SOP standard operating procedure with uh with all of these government programs, and as I say, if you think the waste and fraud here is bad, try other established ongoing every day for the past fifty years government programs.
+And as I say, if you think the waste and fraud here is bad, try other established ongoing everyday for the past 50 years government programs.

 You would probably be shocked.